kwar0715/mockableExpress/readme.md

 ## JS programming console

-You can use javascript language for dynamic programming.
+You can use javascript language for logic development.
 Write your logic and run it.

 ```
 #prog{